AhmadYahya97/OperatingSystemScheduling/README.md

 # Operating System Scheduling
 This is Operating Systems project.
-The project idea is to generate a randomly uniform srteam of jobs as the first stage.
+The project idea is to generate a randomly uniform stream of jobs as the first stage.
 Then in the second stage we will pick a scheduling algorithms out of the most 6 commonly used algorithms. after this we will make a comparison of which algorithm performed better on which data.